 Learning is fun and time flies when you're having fun.
 Time is limited, yet what you can learn in that time in limitless.

-I have lived in China for six years and received and Masters Degree in Ancient Chinese Literature and Characters, I have also translated a few ancient Confucian and Taoist Chinese texts.
+I have lived in China for 8 years and received a Masters Degree in Ancient Chinese Literature and Characters, and am currently receiving a PhD in ancient Chinese philosophy, I have also translated many ancient Confucian and Taoist Chinese texts.
 While receiving my masters degree I was the only foreigner at my university so I only spoke, read and wrote Chinese the entire time.

-I really enjoy teaching Chinese and believe it is the easiest language in the world to learn.
-I have also written a paper in Chinese explaining how Chinese is the easiest language to learn and wrote many fun and interesting ways to learn Chinese which make it easy and fun.
+I really enjoy teaching Chinese and believe it is the easiest language in the world.
+I have also written a paper in Chinese explaining how Chinese is the easiest language to learn and wrote many fun and interesting ways to learn Chinese.

 Undergraduate Degree: University of North Florida - Bachelors, Advertising and Asian Studies